james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 but solely to reserve the package name as a namespace for charm libraries, and to make charm library documentation easier to find.
 ````

-If you have a dedicated repository for the charmlib, we recommend naming it `charmlibs-$libname`.
-For repositories containing several libraries, consider `$teamname-charmlibs`.

-Do use `charmlibs` namespace if your library is intended for public use.
-Don't use the `ops` or `charm` namespaces for your libraries.
-It will be easier for charmers to follow your code if the `ops` namespace is reserved for the `ops` package.
-Likewise, the `charms` namespace is best left for charmcraft managed libs.

-If your library should only be used by your own charms, you don't need to publish it to PyPI.
-In this case, you don't need to use the `charmlibs` namespace either,
-but feel free to do so if it's helpful.
-The next section suggests alternative distribution methods for this case.

 (python-package-distribution)=
 ## How to distribute your Python package